Kopylec/rapid-jdbc/README.md

 }
 ```
 ### Summary
-RapidJDBC is primely useful when you have to deal with very complex SQL statements like nested selects etc. The library is thread safe so it can be used in **any Java environment**, for example standalone Java application or J2EE container.
+RapidJDBC is primely useful when you have to deal with very complex SQL statements like nested selects etc. The library is thread safe so it can be used in **any Java environment**, for example in standalone Java application or J2EE container.
 Because of relying only on AspectJ it can be used with any Java framework as a support data access layer.

 Any feedback will be appreciated.